8th GRADE IMMUNIZATION REQUIREMENTS

 Proof of these vaccines is required by the State of Missouri for all incoming 8th graders.
 Please provide a record to the school as soon as your child receives their Tdap and Meningitis immunizations.
 Your child will not be allowed to start 8th grade until this information is on file in the school health office.

-Scoliosis (curvature of the spine) screenings: All 8th grade students will be screened during PE class.
+Scoliosis (curvature of the spine) screenings: 8th grade students will be screened during PE class as time permits.
 An informational letter will be emailed or mailed home before screenings start.
-If you do not want your child screened,you must complete the opt out portion of the letter and return it to the nurse's office.
+If you do not want your child screened, you must complete the opt out portion of the letter and return it to the nurse's office.
 Unless the opt out is received, your child will be screened.
 If any abnormalities are noted in the screening you will be notified by phone, email or letter.

 MEDICATION AT SCHOOL: